awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.AdvSecurity.md

 Note that the previous commands for encrypting a tablespace are the same as the commands you would use with an Oracle installation not on Amazon RDS, and the ALTER TABLE syntax to encrypt a column is also the same as the commands you would use for an Oracle installation not on Amazon RDS\.

  You should determine if your DB instance is associated with an option group that has the **TDE** option\.
-To view the option group that a DB instance is associated with, you can use the RDS console, the [describe\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) AWS CLI command, or the API action [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.
+To view the option group that a DB instance is associated with, you can use the RDS console, the [describe\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) AWS CLI command, or the API operation [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.

 To comply with several security standards, Amazon RDS is working to implement automatic periodic master key rotation\.